pitfail/pitfail-reports/report2/report2.rst

 PitFail has multiple clients like Website, Twitter, Android and Facebook.
 All these clients communicate with the PitFail server via HTTP (Hyper Text Transfer Protocol) over TCP/IP sockets.
-Another network protocol which Pitfail uses is JDBC (Java Database Connectivity) to communicate with the H2 database which is a Open Source Java based database.
+Another network protocol which PitFail uses is JDBC (Java Database Connectivity) to communicate with the H2 database which is a Open Source Java based database.
 Following is a brief description of both the protocols.